How can I Bring My Brother or Sister to the UK?

 You must nonetheless prove that you have adequate maintenance for your sibling’s upkeep.
 This means you earn more or the same as an individual in income support would make.
 You must also meet your accommodation needs once you have brought your siblings to the country.

 Regardless of whether an applicant is 18 years old or below this age, the application process is quite complex.
 Also, the applicant will part with a lot in terms of fees.
-This is why you need the assistance of a reputable immigration expert.
-Gulbenkian Andonian Solicitors are the best in this field and will assist you in navigating the entire process.
+This is why you need the assistance of a reputable immigration expert like Gulbenkian Andonian’s UK immigration lawyers and solicitors in London.
+We are proud to say that we are one of the best in this field and will assist you in navigating the entire process.

 What Are My Requirements?